wokwi-custom-chips/sn74hc266/README.md

 The actual source code for the chip lives in [src/main.c](src/main.c), and the pins are described in [chip.json](chip.json).

+## DOCS
-## Chip functionalities explained in DOCS
+Chip functionalities and how to use it are explained in docs .
 [Go-to-docs](docs/README.md)

 ## Building